GerHobbelt/StochHMM/README.md

 # Introduction

 StochHMM is a free, open source C++ Library and application that implements HMM from simple text files.
-It implements traditional HMM algorithms in addition it providing additional flexibility.
-The additional flexibility is achieved by allowing researchers to integrate additional data sources and application into the HMM framework.
+It implements traditional HMM algorithms in addition to providing additional flexibility.
+The additional flexibility is achieved by allowing researchers to integrate additional data sources and application code into the HMM framework.

 For documentation on model syntax and designing a model, see Github wiki.